YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 * Skill:
   * Gain +10% Firepower (permanent); 60% chance every 20s, +20% Firepower and Torpedo to all allied CL/CA for 10s
-  * Upon Main Gun fire, 30% chance to double its damage
+  * Upon Main Gun fire, 30% chance to double its damage.
+  * Barrages every 4 Main Gun firing cycles and gains +10% EvaRate for the rest of the battle when she does (only for the first barrage).

 * Recommended Loadouts:
   * [General Purpose] Prototype Triple 203mm AA Gun (HE) or Prototype Triple 203mm Main Gun SKC (AP); 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Research Hydraulic Gear; Oxytorp